An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #8.
 Rendering

-Rendering relates to the way Google sees and displays your page as a document - both the content and the code.
-You’ll stay safe here by sticking to progressive enhancement principles where the content and core functionality of the site is accessible even from a text-only browser.
+Rendering involves how Google views and displays your page's content and code.
+Adhere to progressive enhancement principles to ensure that the content and core functionality are accessible, even from a text-only browser.

 Recommended Reading: AngularJS & SEO: How to Optimize AngularJS for Crawling and Indexing